 The eagle is a solar animal, and so it shares father energy with the sun.
 As father symbols go, the eagle is sacred to the father gods Zeus and Jupiter.
 In myth and many cultures the eagle carries fatherly meanings such as virility, clarity, focus, power, dependability and virtue.
 In Native American wisdom the eagle is often synonymous with the Thunderbird, which is also a father figure.
 Thunderbirds are father symbols of authority, wisdom and creation.
 Eagles in many western cultures are considered all-seeing, and look down from the heavens with a protective gaze upon the family of humans.

 Most notably, their antlers are symbolic of their dominance within the ranks of nature.
 As father symbols, stag antlers are culturally associated with tools and weapons (commonly associated with males).
-Father/Male themes continue to show up in stag symbolism as antlers are also iconic of battle for territory (protection) and sexual conquest.
+Father/Male themes continue to show up in stag symbolism as antlers are also iconic of battle for territory (protection) and the warrior spirit.
 Stags are a father symbol of status, age (wisdom), elitism and superiority.